VoIP 911 Recommendation For Fongo Mobile

 To assist in the case of an emergency and ensure the accuracy of 9-1-1 emergency services it's important that you 9-1-1 address is the address where you primarily use Fongo.
 If you have recently moved you may need to update your address.
 You can verify your address by signing into your account at https://account.fongo.com/login and then selecting Account->Settings.

-Note: When a 9-1-1 call is made on Fongo mobile we store the IP address and GPS coordinates (if available) where the call was made in the case that Emergency Services or Law Enforcement request them.
+When a 9-1-1 call is made on the Fongo Mobile app, we store the IP address and GPS coordinates (if available) where the call was made in the case that Emergency Services or Law Enforcement request them.

 Click here for complete details about the differences between Traditional 9-1-1 services and VoIP e9-1-1 services.